AsclepiusInformatica/breaking-news/Breaking-News-research/breaking-news-references.md

 > When you analyze the effects of fraud, viewability and ad blocking on the digital display advertising business, then add the ever-increasing abilities of the traffic launderers to game the system, you reach an inevitable conclusion: ad tech has evolved into a toxic ecosystem that is killing itself, and it is taking digital advertising with it...

 > Ad tech will be with us in its current form until someone goes to jail.
-Shelly Palmer, "What We’ll Do When Ad Tech Dies", CEO, Palmer Advanced Media, regular commentator on CNBC and CNN
+--Shelly Palmer, CEO, Palmer Advanced Media, regular commentator on CNBC and CNN

 http://www.shellypalmer.com/2015/10/non-human-traffic-ad-fraud-and-viewability/
 > Google virtually guarantees 56 percent of the digital ad impressions you pay for are never seen.